 Since 1987 the Center has offered a paid internship to qualified University of Arizona graduate students.
 This opportunity allows students to experience a wide variety of museum and archive activities and to gain experience working at the Center for Creative Photography.
 Past interns have worked with Center staff in the curatorial, education, archives, and digital imaging areas.
 Depending on student interest and current Center needs, an internship is designed each year for a specific area, and may address a particular project within that area.
-The Ansel Adams Internship is available for the 2020/2021 school year, and the application deadline is March 1, 2020.
+Please check back for more information about applications as we navigate our plans for the next cycle.

 The College of Art offers a tuition waiver and the Center offers a stipend to the Ansel Adams Internship recipient.

 Open to full-time new or continuing University of Arizona graduate students with at least a 3.5 GPA in any discipline.
 Must have evidenced sufficient interest in the fields of photography, art history, art education, archives, library science, or museum studies to indicate that an internship at the Center would support their educational goals.
-The intern must be enrolled as a full-time graduate student during the fall 2020 and spring 2021 semesters at the University of Arizona.
+The intern must be enrolled as a full-time graduate student at the University of Arizona.
 In order to take full advantage of the internship, the intern will be expected to spend approximately 15 hours per week on site.
 Work schedules are flexible with the approval of the sponsoring Center staff member.

 Please send the following documents: